 The Center produced The Call of Trains: Railroad Photographs by Jim Shaughnessy in conjunction with the book of same title by Shaughnessy and Jeff Brouws (W.W.
 Norton, 2008).
-The exhibition includes twenty-four framed 11×14 black-and-white prints on 16×20 mounts.
+The exhibition includes twenty-four framed 11×14 in. black-and-white prints on 16×20 in. mounts.
 The exhibition also includes two large, unmounted prints, descriptions of all the images, and biographical information about photographer Jim Shaughnessy.
 The complete installation occupies approximately 100 running feet and is available to travel.
-To book a showing or get more information, get in touch with Scott Lothes (scott [at] railphoto-art.org), Center president and executive director.
+To book a showing or get more information, get in touch with the Center at 608-251-5785 or send an email to info [at] railphoto-art [dot] org.